curvednebula/curvednebula.com/src/photocurves/README.md

 ## Overview

 Photo Curves is a color grading app for photos with basic video support.
 Available for Android, iOS and macOS.

+You can use it online: [Photo Curves for Web](https://photocurves.curvednebula.com)

+Or as a standalone app:

 [<img src="./google-play-badge.png" alt="Get it on Google Play" height="70"/>](https://play.google.com/store/apps/details?id=com.foreachi.photocurves) [<img src="./apple-store-badge.png" alt="Get it on the App Store" height="70"/>](https://apps.apple.com/app/id1606599231#?platform=iphone) [<img src="./mac-store-badge.png" alt="Get it on the Mac Store" height="70"/>](https://apps.apple.com/app/id1638484562)